Joint Spatio-Textual Reasoning for Answering Tourism Questions: Spatio-Textual Reasoning Network

-To get the final score ($S_L$) of the candidate $c$ we compute the dot product ${\mathbf w}\dot{\mathbf d'}$.
-Note that we also concatenate the distance values along with token embeddings while encoding locations as part of the Question Encoder.
-This helps learn distance weights $w$ which are also dependent on the distance value.
-Thus, the spatial relevance score is not just a simple linear combination of distances it makes the model representationally more powerful.
+Note that since we concatenate the distance values along with token embeddings while encoding locations as part of the Question Encoder (Equation \ref{eq:qe}), it helps learn distance weights $w$ which are dependent on the distance value as well as the semantic information present in the question.
+Thus, the spatial relevance score is not just a simple linear combination of distances and makes the model representationally more powerful (see experiments in Section \ref{sec:joint-main-expts}).
 We refer to the Geo-Spatial Reasoner as \locnet\ for brevity in the rest of the paper.